If you have to leave your home because of violence, abuse or threatening behaviour, get help and find a safe place to stay.

 Find a place in a refuge

 Domestic Abuse is never OK and if you are at risk you should contact the Police.
-You can also contact Pennine Domestic Violence Group 24hr help line 0800 0527222 which is staffed by trained domestic abuse workers.
+You can also contact Pennine Domestic Abuse Partnership 24hr help line 0800 0527222 which is staffed by trained domestic abuse workers.
 There are other Domestic Abuse organisations available too:-

-There is further advice on our Domstic abuse section with a list of other places you can go for help.
+There is further advice on our Domestic abuse section with a list of other places you can go for help.

 To find a place in a refuge call the free:

 - National Domestic Abuse Helpline 0808 2000 247 24 hours a day.

 - Emergency housing if you're homeless: women's refuges

 Help if you want to stay in your own home

 You can stop your partner entering your home by getting an injunction to protect you and your family from domestic abuse.
 You can:

 - apply for an injunction through the National Centre for Domestic Violence